To bring a campervan, caravan or trailer tent, you’ll need to buy a live-in vehicle pass.

 SETTING UP CAMP

 There’s a fairly steep climb from the gates and carpark to the campsites and main festival ground so if you’re heavily laden, have small children or reduced mobility, please wait for the festival shuttle bus to transport you to the edge of the camping fields.

 The camping fields at The Green Gathering are spacious.
 You’ll be able to choose whether to camp close in to the entertainments, or in a peaceful spot on the edge of the woods.
 Ask stewards at the Welcome Tent for directions to Family Camping, Quiet Camping, General Camping, the Assisted Access area or to the glade with hired tents, yurts and tipis.
 Hook up with Trikes With Baggage if you’d like help getting your gear right to your camping spot.

 HIRE AN ECO DWELLING

 Alternatively, hire one of Camplight‘s pre-pitched upcycled tents.
 Easy on you, easy on the planet!

 Our Assisted Camping Area is a flat, accessible field close to the heart of the festival.
 Accessible toilets and showers are here, plus we have a brilliant Assisted Access crew who can help people with reduced mobility or other access needs enjoy festival services and entertainments.

 There are clean composting toilets on site, as well as standard portable cubicles.
 There’s a choice of simple showers, a sauna and standpipes for drinking water.
 There are also plenty of recycling depots.
 Please bring a reuseable bottle for drinking water – for environmental reasons our traders and bars do not sell water in disposable bottles.

 Bear in mind there’s no mains electric onsite.
 We’ll have solar-powered phone-charging at the Info Exchange.
 There will be a variety of cafes and foodstalls, and there’s usually a small festival shop selling groceries (Tat 4 Tibet, in the Campaigns Field).
 Some traders do cashback (try ethical award-winning Coffee Cranks) but there are no cashpoints on site.
 It’s a 20-30 minute walk to town or there’s a small supermarket store just a couple of minutes’ walk from the festival gates.

 Our much-admired compost loos, 2017!

-The Green Gathering is one of the few remaining festivals where campfires are allowed.
+The Green Gathering is usually one of the few remaining festivals where campfires are allowed.